zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Let us justify our choice of the gauge transformation by expressing Maxwell's equations in terms of the electromagnetic potential.
+Let us justify our choice of the gauge transformation by expressing Maxwell equations in terms of the electromagnetic potential.
 Begin by substituting Equations 7.4 into 1.1.3-1.1.4:

 $$ \tag{7.12}
 \begin{aligned}